NHSDigital/vaccinations-app/README.md

   - ```
     make config
     ```
-3. Install and setup pre-commit hooks for this project (todo: confirm if this is still needed with make setup)
+3. Install and setup pre-commit hooks for this project
   - ```
     make githooks-config
     make githooks-run